evantahler/switchboard.chat/README.md

 ## TODO:

-- billing
+- email notifications should use person's name
-- when you sign up, we need some sort of "welcome" page
+- host the static site on S3?
-- complete the `about` page
+- OPS stuff
 - TESTS

 ## Production Vendors